AJohnstone2007/ART/README.md

 ART is the Royal Holloway software language engineering tool written by Adrian Johnstone and tested by Elizabeth Scott; we are the authors of the GLL, RNGLR and BRNGLR algorithms.

-The default ART pipeline processes language inputs using an MGLL Parser coupled to a general lexer with semantics specified using either SOS-style reduction rules or attribute-action rules.
+The default ART pipeline processes language inputs using an MGLL parser coupled to a general lexer with semantics specified using either SOS-style reduction rules or attribute-action rules.
 The core idea in ART is to delay ambiguity resolution until a natural point in the pipeline by allowing alternative interpretations to coexist.

 See the [doc](https://github.com/AJohnstone2007/ART/tree/main/doc) directory for getting started, technical and tutorial documentation.